OUR TEAM

 DVM, CCRP, CVA, CVMMP

 After several years of practicing conventional medicine and three years practicing emergency medicine, she became very comfortable caring for difficult internal medicine cases and emergency situations.
 She has received additional training in ultrasound and can perform basic abdominal ultrasounds and echocardiograms.
 Over time, she began to see a tremendous need for additional relief in her geriatric and critically ill patients and began investigating alternative options.
 When her own senior dog, Boudreaux, began to have trouble getting around himself, she went back to school, and she was awarded the title of Certified Canine Rehabilitation Practitioner from the University of Tennessee College of Veterinary Medicine.
-She completed externships in this field at the University of Tennessee and also at Loving Touch in Stone Mountain, GA.
+She completed externships in this field at the University of Tennessee College of Veterinary Medicine in Knoxville, TN, Medvet in Mandeville, LA, and also at Loving Touch in Stone Mountain, GA.

 Through her rehabilitation training at Loving Touch and her prior work with Fountain City Animal Hospital, she was exposed to acupuncture and other holistic methods.
-She went on to train at the Chi Institute in Reddick, FL and received her Certified Veterinary Acupuncture degree.
+She went on to train at the Chi Institute in Reddick, FL and received her Certified Veterinary Acupuncture degree, and after that she was hooked!
 She completed an integrative externship at the Chattanooga Holistic Animal Institute in Chattanooga, TN.
-Along with acupuncture training, she learned the basics of veterinary Herbology and Tui-Na, a medical massage technique that uses acupuncture points to treat illness in the body.
+Along with acupuncture training at Chi, she learned the basics of veterinary Herbology and Tui-Na, a medical massage technique that uses acupuncture meridians to treat illness in the body.
 She has also completed advanced training in their Food Therapy program, and will receive certification in that discipline as well, pending approval of her case study.

-Dr. Pittman has recently completed certification in veterinary spinal manipulation at the Integrative Veterinary Medical Institute in Florida, and is seeing amazing results in her patients using this treatment modality.
+Dr. Pittman completed certification in veterinary spinal manipulation at the Integrative Veterinary Medical Institute in Florida, and she is seeing amazing results in her patients using this treatment modality.

 Dr. Pittman is a true believer in the power of integrative medicine.
 Technology has created advanced diagnostic techniques, allowing us to catch disease at its earliest stages, making the Western world a true modern-day marvel.
 However, the power of Mother Nature and her healing abilities must not be overlooked.
 There are, at times, a true need for fast-acting modern pharmaceuticals such as antibiotics, but in almost every disease process, we can find a natural alternative to allow the body to heal itself, the way it was intended.